YagaGauaganek/reading-notes-bootcamp/README.md

   - When making text **bold** or *italicized* for emphasis, it is best practice to use which symbol?
   - How do you create a link with a Markdown?
   - What are the three symbols you can use to create an unordered (bulleted) list with Markdown?
+- Growth Mindset
+  - What is Growth Mindset

 ***
 ## Brief Intro